julianna kunstler logo

 Use pointillism or/and other types of strokes.

-Click on this image to zoom in.
+Click on this image to zoom in and see details.

 Let me see your drawing before you go to the next step.